 2. Keep Clutter to a Minimum

 Inspecting walls and corners are crucial actions in handling rodent infestations.
 Technicians are unable to locate and exclude rodent activity if there aren’t clear lanes for inspection.
-Stockrooms that are cluttered high with old boxes and products can keep technicians from completing a thorough inspection.
+Cluttered stockrooms with high stacks of old boxes and products can keep technicians from completing a thorough inspection.
 Clutter also makes it easy for pests to travel without being detected.

 3. Don’t Disregard Unusual Points of Entry

 Holes in the wall, open doors, and cracks and crevices are all common entry points for rodents.
 However, if you are experiencing rodent activity and none of these common points seem to be the issue, there may be something you noticing.

 For example, if your restaurant has a drive-through, it likely has a sign with wires connecting back to the inside of your building.
 If there is a hole in the sign, it could be allowing rodents to use those wires as an entryway into your building.